nevisa-team/nevisa-doc/README_EN.md

-To use the APIs of Nevisa server, you need to first sign up on the [PersianSpeech](https://persianspeech.com/) website and activate your account using your email or phone number.
+To use the APIs of Nevisa server, you need to first sign up for the [PersianSpeech](https://persianspeech.com/) website and activate your account using your email or phone number.
 After activating and logging into your account, you must activate one of Nevisa’s packages (you can use the one hour free package to start and test the service)

 Now you can use following APIs